 NICE recommends golimumab for the treatment of psoriatic arthritis

-The guidance recommends golimumab as an option for treating active and progressive psoriatic arthritis in adults if it is used as described for the other tumour necrosis factor (TNF) inhibitor treatments - etanercept, infliximab and adalimumab - covered by NICE technology appraisal 199(1).
-The recommendation of golimumab is also on the condition that the manufacturer provides the 100 mg dose of golimumab to the NHS at the cost of the 50 mg dose, as agreed by the manufacturer and the Department of Health as part of a patient access scheme.
+Specifically, golimumab is recommended as an option for the treatment of active and progressive psoriatic arthritis in adults if it is used as described for the other tumour necrosis factor (TNF) inhibitor treatments - etanercept, infliximab and adalimumab - covered by NICE technology appraisal 1991.
+The recommendation of golimumab for use within the NHS is also dependent on the patient access scheme agreed between the manufacturer and the Department of Health, whereby the manufacturer provides both of the available doses of golimumab (50 mg and 100 mg) to the NHS at the cost of the 50 mg dose.

 Notes to Editors

-1. NICE TA199 recommends adalimumab, etanercept and infliximab for the treatment of psoriatic arthritis when the person has peripheral arthritis with three or more swollen joints, and when the psoriatic arthritis has not responded to adequate trials of at least two standard disease-modifying anti-rheumatic drugs (DMARDs), administered either individually or in combination.
+1. NICE technology appraisal 199 recommends adalimumab, etanercept and infliximab for the treatment of psoriatic arthritis when the person has peripheral arthritis with three or more swollen joints, and when the psoriatic arthritis has not responded to adequate trials of at least two standard DMARDs (administered either individually or in combination).
 NICE TA 199 specifies that treatment should be with the least expensive drug, taking into account drug administration costs, required dose and product price per dose.
-This guidance is available at http://guidance.nice.org.uk/TA199 .

 About the appraisal

-4. Golimumab is injected subcutaneously via a pre-filled injection pen.
+2. Golimumab is injected subcutaneously via a pre-filled injection pen.
 The recommended dose is 50 mg given once a month, on the same date each month.
-The SPC states that in people who weigh more than 100 kg whose psoriatic arthritis does not show an adequate clinical response after three or four 50mg doses, the dose of golimumab may be increased to 100 mg once a month, taking into account the increased risk of certain serious adverse drug reactions with the 100 mg dose compared with the 50 mg dose.
+The SPC states that in people who weigh more than 100 kg whose psoriatic arthritis does not show an adequate clinical response after three or four 50mg doses, the dose of golimumab may be increased to 100 mg once a month.
 The manufacturer's submission states that the cost of golimumab is £774.58 for a 50mg pre-filled injection pen, and estimates an annual cost of £9294.96.
 With the agreed patient access scheme, the cost of the 100mg dose is the same as the 50mg dose.
 This annual cost for golimumab is very similar to the annual costs for adalimumab and etanercept.
 The annual cost of infliximab varies depending on the weight of the patient.
 Costs may vary in different settings because of negotiated procurement discounts.

 - public health - guidance on the promotion of good health and the prevention of ill health for those working in the NHS, local authorities and the wider public and voluntary sector